 After reading Julie's take on these little guys I told my son that Santa had heard that he was frightened of the elf so he sent his gnomes to our house instead.
 The first thing my son asked was 'do they move?' and after I told him they didn't he was delighted with them.

-My two-year-old isn't too bothered either way but she does get a lot more mileage out of chewing on the gnome's hats rather than the elf that she accidentally decapitated.
+My three-year-old isn't too bothered either way but she does get a lot more mileage out of chewing on the gnome's hats rather than the elf that she accidentally decapitated.

 Several times in my articles I've referred to myself as a 'hot mess mum' and when my son got old enough to understand Elf on the Shelf all I could think was 'oh great another thing for me to be awful at'.